-At times, data results are "censored," meaning they are reported as less than some value, greater than some value, or as an interval or range of numbers.
+At times, data results are "censored," meaning they are reported as less than some value or greater than some value.
 This is a common and typical occurrence.
-DEQ will handle these data in the following ways.

-3.1.2.1 Data below detection limits
+DEQ will handle these data in the following ways.3.1.2.1 Data below detection limits